 What Really Happened to the Dinosaurs? is one of the few books about dinosaurs from a Creation-based perspective.
 So many children love learning about dinosaurs, but almost all of them have to be censored for “millions of years” text.
 While this is a little less “living” than most on my shelves, it serves the purpose of clearly and simply explaining the history of dinosaurs in a way that keeps the attention of my children.

 The Sun, the Wind and the Rain is one of those precious stories that uses everyday examples that a child would understand to teach a more difficult concept.
 In this book, a child builds a castle and watches as it’s eroded by the sun, wind and rain.
 At the same time, a side-by-side story is showing that same effects on a mountain.
 Even though there’s a hint of “millions of years”, I’ve added this as a top pick to Everchaning Erosion.

 Germs Make Me Sick! is one of my favorite books to help elementary students understand viruses and bacteria illnesses – and how our amazing body fights germs to make us well again.
 ‘Tis the season to start reminding our kids about germ prevention, too.

 Handbook of Nature Study is living literature, a textbook and a curriculum guide all wrapped up in one wonderfully informative book teaching you about every kind of nature you could dare to study.
 It’s a must-have for every homeschooling family!

-Being the NaturExplorers lady, y’all know I have a huge list of nature & science related living books (and field guides) already listed for you.
+Being the NaturExplorers lady, you know I have a huge list of nature & science related living books already listed for you.